 Groundwater also presents a particular challenge in providing a complete budget on a watershed basis.
 Aquifer systems are complex, three-dimensional geologic features.
 They can cover great distances, commonly do not conform to surface-water divides, and may obtain most of their recharge at locations far from where the groundwater is pumped from a well or flows to a surface-water body.
 Because of these and other complexities, groundwater systems are incorporated into the Water Census in two ways.
 A major element of the Water Census focuses on regional analyses of groundwater availability in 30-40 principal aquifers that collectively account for more than 90 percent of the Nation's total groundwater withdrawals.
 In addition, researchers are estimating groundwater recharge, storage, and discharge at the watershed scale to the extent possible using a combination of information from the large-scale studies, data from observation well networks, analysis of streamflow records, and other available information.

-The USGS Water Census will be releasing its first 5-Year report soon, as mandated by the SECURE Water Act.
+The USGS Water Census released its first 5-Year report in April 2013.
 To access the other datasets, reports, and other types of information products produced by the Water Census program, visit the Data and Products page.

 The Water Census builds on USGS existing programs as much as possible to maximize the potential for innovation and eliminate duplication of efforts, most notably including: